Sleeping During Pregnancy

 You can sleep on your back while pregnant.
 Medical professionals recommend that if you do choose to sleep on your back, you sleep at an incline.
 Keep your head and chest elevated above your growing belly to help provide proper blood flow to your baby.
 This can also help with acid reflux and heartburn, common issues during pregnancy.

 An adjustable bed, several pillows to prop you up or a wedge can make sleeping on your back easier and more comfortable while pregnant.
-Purple offers the Ascent Adjustable Bed Frame to give you a better night's rest.
-It's easily programmable to your comfort preferences and makes sleeping significantly more comfortable for new moms and moms to be>.

 Sleeping on Your Stomach During Pregnancy